agkozak/78curves/README.md

 ![Mono Switch](img/mono.png)

-Turn on the switch corresponding to the sort of record that you are playing (remembering that almost all 78s are horizontally cut).
+Turn on the switch corresponding to the sort of record that you are playing (remembering that almost all 78s are lateral-cut).
 Playing your mono records in mono should make surface noise considerably less distracting.

 ## Appendix: Playing Records Through Audacity